smn/richmond/README.md

     (ve)$ ./manage.py syncdb
     (ve)$ ./manage.py runserver
     ...

+For development it sometimes is handy to have Celery run in eager mode.
+In eager mode, tasks avoids the queue entirely and are processed immediately in the main process.
+Do this by settings the environment variable 'RICHMOND_SKIP_QUEUE'

+    (ve)$ RICHMOND_SKIP_QUEUE=True ./manage.py runserver

+This is specified in the `settings.py` file, if so desired, you can also default it to `DEBUG` so that when `DEBUG=True` the queue will always be skipped.

 When running in production start it with the `twistd` plugin `richmond_webapp`

     $ source ve/bin/activate